 Given the fact being a landlord is a big commitment, the below list describes some of the ways it's possible to purchase real estate properties for investment purposes:

 No doubt it's difficult to own real estate properties on a part time basis.
-It involves a lot of homework, speaking to county clerks, and attending sheriff sales.
+It involves a lot of research, speaking to county clerks, and attending sheriff sales.
 Most of these activities need to take place during normal work hours on weekdays, not weekends.

 The third, and final, way to get started in the real estate market is through mutual funds or real estate investment trusts (REITS).
 These are two somewhat different ways that an investor can participate in the market without having the ongoing responsibilities that are required of landlords.
 The differences between real estate mutual funds and REITS is subtle, but worth explaining.